josephburgess/student-directory/README.md

 - [x] Use of 'colorize' gem to colour cli text output

-- [x] Fixed output so that appropriate singular/plural ("student"/"students") is printed depending on number of students registered
+- [x] Fixed cli output so that appropriate singular/plural ("student"/"students") is printed depending on number of students

 - [x] Remove use of chomp()